Measurable fractional spin for quantum Hall quasiparticles on the disk: Some additional observations

 where $c_l = \int_0^R |\phi_l|^2 2 \pi r dr$ and $\phi_l$ is the LLL single-particle wavefunction with angular momentum $l$ in the symmetric gauge, see Appendix~\ref{App:Angmom}.
 We consider $R$ large enough to ensure that $c_l \sim 1$ for all values of $l$ such that $\langle \hat a_l^\dagger \hat a_l \rangle_{q} - \langle \hat a_l^\dagger \hat a_l \rangle_{0} $ is significantly different from zero.
 In practice, our calculation amounts to computing the sum in~\eqref{Eq:Spin:AM} up to a cutoff angular momentum $\Lambda$ with all $c_l=1$ for $l \leq \Lambda$.

-When a single flux quantum is inserted, the obtained quasihole has spin $J_1=0$.
-With similar reasoning, for two flux quanta the spin is $J_2 = -\nu$.
+When only one rigid shift is performed, the obtained quasihole has spin $J_1=0$.
+With similar reasoning, for two rigid shifts the spin is $J_2 = -\nu$.
 Again, we violate the generalised cluster relation $J_2 = 4 J_1 \mod 1$, even if we are dealing with Abelian anyons.
 With a simple calculation we obtain:

 the spin scales as $ \sim q^2$, as desired, but a linear correction is present.
 Some explicit values are reported in Table~\ref{Table:AFI}.